-7.1.1 Residual impacts on breeding birds throughout the Southern Leg of the proposed scheme would remain due to the risk of direct mortality from RTAs, fragmentation/isolation and habitat loss during operation despite application of applicable generic and site specific mitigation.
-These impacts are assessed as being of Negligible to minor residual significance.
+- 7.1.1 This section of the report provides an assessment of residual impacts in accordance with the mitigation measures proposed in Section 5.
+Table 22 lists the significance of residual impacts for all of the study area.
+Those sections with adverse impacts of greater than negligible significance are discussed below. - 7.1.2 The following residual impacts on breeding birds throughout the study area would remain due to the risk of direct mortality from RTAs, fragmentation/isolation and habitat loss during operation despite application of appropriate mitigation.
+The residual impacts on breeding birds in the study area have been assessed as being of Negligible to Minor residual significance.